Jump to navigation links Jump to main content Jump to footer links

 In the world of TVs, bigger is almost always better.
 A bigger TV means a more immersive experience and better viewing for everyone involved.
 With that said, QLED TVs have a clear advantage over OLED.

-Current OLED TVs only come in four sizes.
-QLED TVs, on the other hand, offer a wider variety of size options.
-At Rent-A-Center, you can choose between 55-inch OLED TVs and 65-inch Samsung QLEDs!
-Plus, we have great deals on smart TVs in many brands and display sizes so that you can find the right TV size at the right upfront price with flexible payment options.
+Current OLED TVs only come in eight sizes.
+QLED TVs, on the other hand, offer a wider variety of size options from 32 inches to 98 inches.
+At Rent-A-Center, we have great deals on smart TVs in many brands and display sizes so that you can find the right TV size at the right upfront price with flexible payment options.

 Viewing Angle